 There should be requirements for minimization of odor, light and noise and these should be part of the ERP submitted by the applicant to the competent authority.

+Additional requirements

 5. Facility requirements

-Depending on the treatment method, type of waste being treated, etc., facility requirements should be established by the competent authority.
+Depending on the management method, type of waste being treated, etc., facility requirements should be established by the competent authority.(Note: this idea may be moved and described in the beginning of this document)

 6. Positioning/spatial planning